 A discussion and physical exam can often help a doctor determine the root cause of the heavy feeling in your head.
 However, sometimes a specialist, such as a neurologist, is required to diagnose and treat you.
 To help determine if a serious issue is causing the heaviness, an MRI, CT scan, or possibly a spinal tap could be ordered.

 In terms of treatment, pain relievers or triptans might be prescribed to help treat migraines.
-Vertigo may be treated with something called canalith repositioning procedure, which consists of several simple head maneuvers.
+Vertigo may be treated with something called a canalith repositioning procedure, which consists of several simple head maneuvers.
 Vertigo could also involve surgical intervention.

 Heaviness in the head related to tension headaches is often treated with the following: